hhvm/user-documentation/hack/async/guidelines.md

 2. Put each bundle of parallel chains into its own `async` function.
 3. Repeat to see if there are further reductions.

-Let's we are getting blog posts of an author.
+Let's say we are getting blog posts of an author.
 This would involve the following of steps:

 1. Get the post ids for an author.
 2. Get the post text for each post id.